You can be prosecuted or receive a fixed penalty notice for environmental crimes which reduce the quality of life and enjoyment of the environment.

 We have the power to take steps where land and property require cleaning up when its condition adversely affects the amenity of the area.
 We can serve a notice on the owner requiring that work is carried out.

-We can issue a fixed penalty notice to anyone seen dropping litter and ask residents and visitors to either use a bin or take their litter home.
+We can issue a fixed penalty notice to anyone seen dropping litter.
+We ask that residents and visitors to the borough either use a bin or take their litter home.

 Litter includes cigarette butts, chewing gum, food waste, packaging or a bag of waste discarded on the street.
 Littering can take place on any land (public or private) that the public have access to.